jacopocarotenuto/SBI_RedBloodCells/Jacopo Project Management Proposal.md

 A document is to be created for each high-level task to keep track of progress.
 Logs and metrics are to be implemented whenever possible.
 Everything should be done in a reproducible way and have the appriopriate level of verbosity available to the user.
-The pipeline construction is to be discussed with the whole team to be able to adapt and be coordinated on the interfaces between every part of the pipeline.
+The pipeline construction is to be discussed with the whole team to be able to adapt and be coordinated on the interfaces between every part of the pipeline.fdc